By Tammy Sons

 considered a tough plant, drafts and sudden changes in temperature can cause

-leaf drop.
-Water it sparingly at all times, but a humid at- a atmosphere is
+Leaf drop.
+Water it sparingly at all times, but a humid at- an atmosphere is

 the branches are straighter and have fewer leaves.